Test ID: CHSBP Chronic Hepatitis Profile (Type B), Serum

 Negative

 Interpretation depends on clinical setting.
-See Viral Hepatitis Serologic Profiles in Special Instructions.
+See Viral Hepatitis Serologic Profiles.

 CPT Code Information